LogoCustom Linear Actuator

 At that point, ingress class, brake strategy, guidance, and life verification dominate the decision more than whether the incoming line is 110 V or 120 V.

-Next: Compare sealed smart actuators, electric cylinders, or hydraulic-replacement platforms and treat voltage as one subsystem choice instead of the whole spec.
+Next: Compare sealed smart actuators, electric cylinders, or hydraulic-replacement platforms, verify enclosure evidence with NEMA/IP context, and treat voltage as one subsystem choice instead of the whole spec.

 Evidence table